thesalmanx/counter/README.md

 Feel free to fork this repository and contribute improvements!
 If you find bugs or have suggestions, create an issue, or open a pull request.

-## License

-This project is open-source and available under the MIT License.

-## Acknowledgements

-- Thanks to all the contributors for helping make this app better!
-- Inspiration from various counter apps and tutorials online.

 Enjoy counting! 🎉